 - Secretive Survivor: Halflings from poor and desperate communities, most often in big cities, must take what they need without getting caught in order to survive.
 They gain a +2 racial bonus on Bluff and Stealth checks.
 This racial trait replaces sure-footed.
 Source PCS:ISR At least this skill alternative racial trait gives you unrestricted bonuses to Bluff and Stealth, which depend upon ability scores you have bonuses to, so it isn't bad in itself.
 The problem with it is that it replaces Sure-Footed, which you need to replace with Fleet of Foot.

-- Shadowhunter (2 RP): Characters with this trait deal 50% weapon damage to incorporeal creatures when using non-magical weapons (including natural and unarmed attacks), as if using magic weapons.
+- Shadowhunter: Characters with this trait deal 50% weapon damage to incorporeal creatures when using non-magical weapons (including natural and unarmed attacks), as if using magic weapons.
 They also gain a +2 bonus on saving throws to remove negative levels, and recover physical ability damage from attacks by undead creatures at a rate of 2 points per ability score per day (rather than the normal 1 point per ability score per day).
-Halflings can take this trait in place of weapon familiarity.
+Halflings can take this trait in place of Weapon Familiarity.
 Source PPC:BoS If you need this feat, your class may have given you the weapon proficiencies you want, but even if not, you get to be not helpless against Incorporeal creatures if they catch you without a magic weapon, a +2 bonus when removing negative levels, and faster recovery of physical ability damage, so still a good trade.

 - Shadowplay (1 RP): Characters with this trait cast spells with the darkness, light, or shadow descriptor at +1 caster level.
 Halflings can take this trait in place of weapon familiarity.
 Source PPC:BoS If you are a spellcaster that actually has a decent selection of Darkness, Light, or Shadow spells, and not martial enough to get the full benefit of Shadowhunter and not skill-oriented enough to get the full benefit of Dimdweller (see above for both), this is what you want to trade Weapon Familiarity for.